ryanfowler/SwiftData/README.md

 - asDate()
 - asData()

+If one of the above functions is not used, the value will be returned with type AnyObject.

-So for example, if you want the string value for the column "Name":
+For example, if you want the string value for the column "Name":

 ```
 if let name = row["Name"].asString() {
     //the value for column "Name" exists as a String
 } else
     //the value is nil, cannot be cast as a String, or the column requested does not exist
 }
 ```

-You may also execute a query using object binding, similar to the insert example above:
+You may also execute a query using object binding, similar to the row insert example in an earlier section:

 ```
 let (resultSet, err) = SD.executeQuery("SELECT * FROM Cities WHERE Name = ?", withArgs: ["Toronto"])